 I love French toast and from there this idea emerged.
 When I’ve made this crust-in quiche for the first time about 5-6 years ago (on a Saturday afternoon, I recall, kids were playing in the garden), just out of boredom.
 It was a hit!
-A delicious, easy and super quick quiche recipe indeed.
+A delicious, easy and super quick quiche or stratta recipe indeed.
 It really does come out impressively delicious every time.
 Kids loved it immediately and it disappeared in a flash.